Doing international business?

-Definition of Cross-Border Payment
+Definition of Cross-Border Payments

 The Internet has helped global trade grow rapidly over the years; hence, most financial institutions and payment providers have developed to ease cross-border payments.
 A cross-border payment is a transaction involving money transferred from one country to another.
 Cross-border payment works through financial institutions that are typically linked to send/receive money.
 Today, there are numerous websites that provide easier cross-border payment options.
 Technically, this is one of the best innovations of the Internet because it’s a convenient and low-cost tool to cover people’s important payment needs.